 Merde.
 She poked herself over the heart until its beat calmed.
 So much for taking a bit of time to let things calm down.

-Fleur caught sight of Hogsmeade’s Post Office’s sign.
+Fleur caught sight of the Hogsmeade Post Office.
 ‘Tempus,’ she muttered, drifting toward the portkey point through the crowd of students.
 ‘Only a few minutes.

 Gabby bounced on the balls of her feet beneath the sign.

 ‘Fleur!’
 Gabby bounded forward.
-One of the buttons on the chest of Gabby’s old blue coat popped free as she seized Fleur in a tight hug.
+One of the buttons on the chest of her old blue coat popped free as she seized Fleur in a tight hug.

 Fleur laughed.
 ‘Hello, Gabby.’
 She stepped back and cupped her baby sister’s cheeks.
 ‘Look at you!’